 With fall around the corner, Halloween will soon be here.
 This night of fright and fun can easily turn into a real-life horror story, though, if you do not take proper precautions.
 Children are at a high risk of pedestrian accidents in general, reports the CDC.
 Furthermore, trick-or-treating makes walking twice as dangerous as any other day, reveals the National Safety Council.
+As accident injury lawyers in O’Fallon, IL, we want to pass along some information to keep our neighbors safe.

 Here are some common hazards on Halloween and how you can keep your children (and others) safe.